lowRISC/qemu/docs/opentitan/cfggen.md

   -h, --help            show this help message and exit

 Files:
+  OTDIR                 OpenTitan root directory
+  -T, --top {darjeeling,earlgrey}
-  TOPDIR                OpenTitan top directory
+                        OpenTitan top name
-  -o CFG, --out CFG     Filename of the config file to generate -T TOP, --top TOP     OpenTitan Top name (default: darjeeling) -c SV, --otpconst SV  OTP Constant SV file (default: auto) -l SV, --lifecycle SV
-                        LifeCycle SV file (default: auto) -t HJSON, --topcfg HJSON
-                        OpenTitan top HJSON config file (default: auto)
+  -o, --out CFG         Filename of the config file to generate -c, --otpconst SV     OTP Constant SV file (default: auto) -l, --lifecycle SV    LifeCycle SV file (default: auto) -t, --topcfg HJSON    OpenTitan top HJSON config file (default: auto)

 Modifiers:
-  -s SOCID, --socid SOCID
-                        SoC identifier, if any
+  -s, --socid SOCID     SoC identifier, if any
-  -C COUNT, --count COUNT
-                        SoC count (default: 1)
+  -C, --count COUNT     SoC count (default: 1)

 Extras:
   -v, --verbose         increase verbosity
   -d, --debug           enable debug mode
 ````

 ### Arguments

-`TOPDIR` is a required positional argument which should point to the top-level directory of the
+`OTDIR` is a required positional argument which should point to the root directory of the OpenTitan
-OpenTitan repository to analyze.
-It is used to generate the path towards the required files to
+repository to analyze.
+It is used to generate the path towards the required files to parse, each of
-parse, each of which can be overidden with options `-c`, `-l` and `-t`.
+which can be overidden with options `-c`, `-l` and `-t`.

 * `-C` specify how many SoCs are used on the platform